People

 Research

-In the position of virtual Visiting Scholar for 2021-22 to the Centre for Cinema and Media Studies at the University of British Columbia, I have begun collaborating on a book-length monograph regarding the cinema and cult reception of the works of Italian-American-Canadian auteur Vincenzo Natali with Prof. Ernest Mathijs, Head of the Centre.
-Our project intends the production of a feature-length, commercial-grade documentary to complement its book-length monograph with which Natali has already been participant.
+In the position of virtual Visiting Scholar for 2021-22 to the Centre for Cinema and Media Studies at the University of British Columbia, I began collaborating with Italian-American-Canadian auteur Vincenzo Natali on a book-length monograph regarding the cinema and cult reception of his works, a focused follow-up to my first monograph.

-I am also in the process of researching for two book-length monographs.
-The first of these is concerned with Technophilia and Technophobia in the Age of Convergence: Star Wars as a Touchstone for Contemporary Capitalist Commodity Fetishism based on research conducted for a recent course module I developed titled Star Wars: A Cultural History and for which I presented the findings at the XJTLU 2021-22 Department of Media and Communication Speakers’ Series.
-The second monograph considers The Rise of Chinese Science-Fiction as an extension of my research for a paper titled “Flexing Armageddon: Displaced Eco-Anxiety and Chinese Soft Patriarchal Power in Guo Fan’s The Wandering Earth” which is to be featured in an upcoming Special Edition of the ARTS Journal to be guest co-edited by myself and Dr. Marco Pelliteri from XJTLU.
+I am also in the process of researching for a book-length monograph entitled Technophilia and Technophobia in the Age of Convergence: Star Wars as a Touchstone for Contemporary Capitalist Commodity Fetishism based on research conducted for a recent course module I developed in my role as a Lecturer of Popular Screen Cultures for which I presented the findings at the XJTLU 2021-22 Department of Media and Communication Speakers’ Series.

 Publications